berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section03 Apply.md

-To apply a primitive procedure, we simply apply the implementation procedure to the arguments, using the underlying Racket system:
+To apply a primitive procedure, we simply apply the implementation procedure to the arguments, using the underlying Scheme system:

     (define (apply-primitive-procedure proc args)